What is the main consideration for all vessels in sight of one another according to the COLREGs?

 Study for the COLREGs IRPCS Test.
 Address international collision regulations with flashcards and multiple choice questions, each with hints and explanations.
 Be prepared for the sea!

-The main consideration for all vessels in sight of one another, according to the COLREGs, is the avoidance of a collision.
-This fundamental principle is at the heart of the regulations, as they were specifically crafted to ensure safety at sea and prevent maritime accidents.
-When two vessels are in sight of each other, they must take appropriate actions to safely navigate and avoid any potential collisions.
+The primary consideration for all vessels in sight of one another according to the COLREGs is the avoidance of a collision.
+This principle is central to the regulations, which are designed to ensure the safety of navigation and the protection of life at sea.
+When vessels are in sight of each other, they have a responsibility to take all necessary measures to prevent any collisions from occurring.

 Subscribe